tamucc-comp-bio/classroom_repo_2024/assignments/assignment_1.md

 ---

-## Text Book Versus Online Materials
+## CSB Book Versus Online Materials

-While the text book is not required, I include this to help those that do use it.
+While the CSB book is not required, I include this to help those that do use it.

 The _*New Material*_ closely follows the book but there is some additional information that is not provided in the book (and vice versa).
 In the lecture slides, the `code blocks` are represented by green text on a black background, mimicking the terminal.